Gamers-Blended/Telco_Default_Classification/README.md

 8. Steps are identical to **Steps 7 to 10 in Part 2**

 ## Remarks
-- Sadly, the model could predict with an accuracy rate of about **60%**.
-Its performance can be improved by hyperparameter tuning and/or feature engineering.
+- The model could predict with an accuracy rate of about **40%**.
+Possible actions to optimise model performance:
-- Most of the features are not very corelated to whether a customer will default or not.
-It may be better to drop those variables.
+-  Use more of the provided features
+- Tune the number of k in SelectKBest via GridSearch CV
+-  Tune the parameters of the TabNet model via GridSearch CV or RandomSearchCV from sklearn.model_selection
+- Try ensemble methods such as Random Forest Classifier, Gradient Boosting and XGBoost Consider several methods in handling imbalanced classification such as using Synthetic Minority Oversampling Technique (SMOTE) to oversample the minority class (customers who defaulted)
 - The dataset has a severe imbalance of class labels (73% of the customers did not default on payments).
-I could consider several methods in handling imbalanced classification such as using Synthetic Minority Oversampling Technique (SMOTE) to oversample the minority class (customers who defaulted).
+Consider some methods in handling imbalanced classification such as using Synthetic Minority Oversampling Technique (SMOTE) to oversample the minority class (customers who defaulted).
-- I am unsure of how to write code to perform testing of the API endpoint (part 3).
-There should be a test to:
-   - check that the inputs follow the mutually exclusive characteristics of certain variables
-   - check that binary variables are fed with only the int `0` or `1`, and numerical variables are given only numerical values